Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 * `grls` will retrieve all of the remote login settings for every node in the specified pool
 * `list` will list all pools in the Batch account
+* `listimages` will query the nodes in the pool for Docker images.
+Common and mismatched images will be listed.
+Requires a provisioned SSH user and private key.
 * `listnodes` will list all nodes in the specified pool
 * `rebootnode` will reboot a specified node in the pool
   * `--all-start-task-failed` will reboot all nodes in the start task